-- Create a business plan: ensure you know exactly what your business will be, how much it will cost to establish, the time that will be involved, and the administrative processes you have to go through.
-Don't leave your planning until you arrive in a new country - it will be easier to do in your home country.
-Contact your local Chamber of Commerce, as many offer courses in creating a comprehensive business plan. - Familiarise yourself with your new country: plan a few trips to your country of destination before the final move.
+- Create a business plan.
+Ensure you know exactly what your business will be, how much it will cost to establish, the time that will be involved, and the administrative processes you will have to go through.
+Don't leave your planning until you arrive in a new country it will be easier to do in your home country.
+Contact your local Chamber of Commerce, as many offer courses in creating a comprehensive business plan. - Familiarise yourself with your new country.
+Plan a few trips to your new destination before the final move.
 Get to know the banking system, the legal and administrative practices, and the people and culture.
 Do you need to learn a language?
-Then enrol in a course in your home country, so you have a good grasp of the language before you move.
+If so, enrol in a course in your home country, so you have a good grasp of the language before you move.

-- Get advice from a fellow entrepreneur: contact someone who has set up their own business in your country of destination.
+- Get advice from a fellow entrepreneur.
+Contact someone who has set up their own business in your country of destination.
 No one will be able to give you better advice than someone who has already experienced what you are about to.
 Your local EURES Adviser may be able to put you in touch with a relevant person or organisation.
-Or go to: ec.europa.eu/enterprise/initiatives/sme-week to learn more about successful EU entrepreneurs in each country. - The Enterprise Europe Network: helps small businesses take advantage of the open European market.
+Alternatively, go to ec.europa.eu/enterprise/initiatives/smeweek to learn more about successful EU entrepreneurs in each country. - The Enterprise Europe Network helps small businesses take advantage of Europe's open market.
 As an entrepreneur, you can find a wide range of information from any of the 600 member organisations across the EU and beyond.
-Visit: portal. enterprise-europe-network.ec.europa.eu - The European Progress Microfinance Facility: is an EU initiative which makes it easier for people who want to start or develop their own small business to access
+Visit Enterprise Europe Network. - The European Progress Microfinance Facility is an EU initiative to help people who want to develop their own small business access credit up to EUR 25 000.
+Download a leaflet at ec.europa.eu/social.